andre487/kv-keeper.js/README.md

 These tests are very unstable because of unpredictable browsers behaviour.
 Because of it these tests are disabled by default.
 You can enable them by adding `tests=all` to query string of tests page.
 You can do it like this:
 `http://localhost:8000/test/specs/test-dist.html?tests=all`

+### Pre-commit hooks
+There are some automatic steps usually done before a commit:
+  * Check changed files with ESLint and JSCS
+  * Prepare dist files (see [Dist](#dist))
+  * Update Table of Contents in README.md

+So you don't have to do it by yourself.